416 Ilam Road, Fendalton, Christchurch 8052

 Saturday, October 20th, 2018

 What is the difference between a chiropractor and an osteopath?
-This is a very commonly asked question when people are considering seeking some health and wellness advice for a variety of musculoskeletal conditions such as back pain, neck pain and headaches.
+This is a very commonly asked question when people are considering seeking health and wellness advice for a variety of musculoskeletal conditions, such as back pain, neck pain, and headaches.

-Osteopaths and chiropractors are two distinct healthcare professions that are often associated with musculoskeletal injuries.
-Although both professions are concerned with the maintenance of good health and treatment of pain and discomfort, they differ in philosophy, training, treatment approach, and conditions treated.
-In this article, we will explore the differences between an osteopath and a chiropractor in New Zealand, to help patients make informed decisions when seeking healthcare services.
+Osteopaths and chiropractors are two distinct healthcare professions often associated with musculoskeletal injuries.
+Although both are concerned with maintaining good health and treating pain and discomfort, they differ in philosophy, training, treatment approach, and conditions treated.
+This article will explore the differences between osteopaths and chiropractors in New Zealand to help patients make informed decisions when seeking healthcare services.

 Philosophy

-Chiropractic, on the other hand, has a more mechanistic approach to treatment.
-Chiropractors believe that health problems can be attributed to misalignments in the spine, and that by correcting these misalignments, the body can heal itself.
-Chiropractors tend to focus on the specific area of pain, rather than the whole body, and often use X-rays to diagnose spinal misalignments.
+Chiropractic, on the other hand, takes a more mechanistic approach to treatment.
+Chiropractors believe that health problems can be attributed to misalignments in the spine and that by correcting these misalignments, the body can heal itself.
+They tend to focus on the specific area of pain rather than the whole body and often use X-rays to diagnose spinal misalignments.

 Training